NON-STATE ACTORS IN EDUCATION

 Sanctions: No information was found.

-Currently, there are no non-state higher education institutions in Eritrea.
-Missionaries established the former University of Asmara and, for many years, the only higher education institution.
-In early 2000 it was dismantled and decentralized into seven tertiary institutions; each college covers a specific subject area.
-The seven colleges are Eritrean Institute of Technology (EIT), College of Engineering and Technology, College of Education, Hamelmalo Agricultural College in Hamelmalo, Asmara College of Health in Asmara, Orotta School of Medicine and Dental Medicine in Asmara; College of Marine Sciences & Technology in Massawa; College of Business and Economics in Halhale and the College of Arts and Social Sciences in Adi Keih.
-The National Commission for Higher Education (NCHE) is responsible for setting specific parameters to monitor, evaluate, and accredit public and private higher education institutions.
-To attain a graduation diploma, students must complete the National Services; graduation diplomas are issued in English.
+There are no non-state higher education institutions in Eritrea.
+Missionaries established the former University of Asmara, which was dismantled and decentralised into seven tertiary institutions in the early 2000s.
+The seven colleges are the Eritrean Institute of Technology, College of Engineering and Technology, College of Education, Hamelmalo Agricultural College in Hamelmalo, Asmara College of Health in Asmara, Orotta School of Medicine and Dental Medicine in Asmara; College of Marine Sciences & Technology in Massawa; College of Business and Economics in Halhale, and the College of Arts and Social Sciences in Adi Keih.

 Entry/Establishment